enzo-prism/infobell-it-2/README.md

 ### Assets

 - Optimised images live beneath `public/images`.
-Each filename matches the legacy asset used in `site-rebuild/`.
+Each filename mirrors the corresponding asset from the legacy export.
 - The AMD day hero video (`public/media/Infobell-at-AMD-AI-Day-2025.mp4`) is ~79 MB.
 GitHub flags this as large – consider moving it to Git LFS or a CDN if repository size becomes a concern.

 ## Routes & Behaviour